-Seattle Children’s works in and with the community to address the health and safety needs of children, teens and their families.
+Seattle Children’s works in and with the community to address the health, well-being and safety needs of children, teens and their families.
 We tackle the root cause of illness and injury, provide a voice for families who are not always heard and promote changes that will lead to healthier communities.
-Nearly half of Seattle Children’s patients are insured by Apple Health for Kids, Washington state’s child health coverage program.
-We work in tandem with our community and government partners to promote child health and wellness as well as access to quality health care throughout the Pacific Northwest region.
+All of this work is conducted through an equity lens.

 To learn more about how you or your organization can partner with Seattle Children’s to improve the health and safety of children and families in the region, please contact: